lancerzhang/gpt-api-spec-completion/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.gpt-api-spec-completion' is invalid and this project uses 'com.example.speccompletion' instead.
+* The original package name 'com.example.gpt-api-spec-completion' is invalid and this project uses 'com.example.gasc' instead.

 # Getting Started